IbrahimDoba/frontend-task/README.md

 Weather App 🌤️
 A clean, modern weather app that lets you check the weather anywhere in the world.
 Built with Next.js and powered by WeatherAPI.com.

-What it does
+✨ Features
-Browse popular cities - See weather for major cities on the homepage Search any location - Find weather for any city with smart autocomplete 3-day view - Check yesterday, today, and tomorrow's forecast Chat with weather bot - Ask "What's the weather in Tokyo?" and get instant results Dark/light mode - Switch themes or use your system preference Built with
+ Browse Popular Cities – See weather updates for major cities right on the homepage Smart Search – Find any city with autocomplete search

+ 3-Day Forecast – View weather for yesterday, today, and tomorrow

+ Weather Chat Bot – Ask things like "What's the weather in Tokyo?"

+ Dark/Light Mode – Toggle themes or sync with your system preference

+🛠️ Built With
-Next.js 14 - React framework
+ Next.js 14 – React framework

-TypeScript - For better code
+ TypeScript – Type-safe codebase

-Tailwind CSS - Styling
+ Tailwind CSS – Utility-first styling

-shadcn/ui - UI components
+ shadcn/ui – Beautiful UI components

-WeatherAPI.com - Weather data
+ WeatherAPI.com – Real-time weather data

-Getting started
+ Getting Started
-You'll need
+ Requirements
-Node.js 18+
+Node.js v18+

 A free API key from WeatherAPI.com

-Setup
+📦 Setup
-Clone and install
+Clone and install dependencies

+bash
+Copy
+Edit
 git clone https://github.com/IbrahimDoba/frontend-task
 cd weather-app
 pnpm install
-Add your API key Create a .env.local file:
+Add your API key
+Create a .env.local file at the root:

+env
+Copy
+Edit
 WEATHERAPI_KEY=your_api_key_here
 Set up UI components

+bash
+Copy
+Edit
 pnpm dlx shadcn@latest init
-pnpm dlx shadcn@latest add button card input skeleton dropdown-menu popover command Run it
+pnpm dlx shadcn@latest add button card input skeleton dropdown-menu popover command Run the development server

+bash
+Copy
+Edit
 pnpm dev
-Open http://localhost:3000 and you're good to go!
+Visit http://localhost:3000 to start using the app!

-How the chat works
+🤖 How the Weather Chat Works
-The weather bot is pretty smart!
-It can understand questions like:
+The chatbot understands natural language queries like:

 "What's the weather in Paris?"

-"How's it looking in Tokyo?"
+"How’s it looking in Tokyo?"

 "Weather for New York"

-It'll extract the city name and give you a direct link to that location's weather page.
+It extracts the city and provides a direct weather result.

-Deploy it
+📦 Deploy
-The easiest way is with Vercel:
+The easiest way to deploy is with Vercel.
+Just push your repo and follow the prompts to set up environment variables.